What is Business Email Compromise and how can you prevent it?

 1. CEO fraud

-Attackers impersonate executives to request urgent wire transfers or sensitive information.
-These attacks exploit employees' psychological tendency to comply with authority figures, often using urgent language and time pressure to bypass normal verification procedures.
+Attackers impersonate a senior executive to request an urgent wire transfer or sensitive information.
+These attacks lean on authority and time pressure to push an employee past normal checks.

 2. Account compromise